Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Portrait

 This drawing is a portrait of a young man, and it was done with colored pencils.
-The student has used a variety of browns to create a realistic effect, and the result is a very lifelike image.
-The use of color is particularly impressive in the eyes, which seem to stare out at the viewer.
-This is an excellent example of how colored pencils can be used to create stunning portraits.
+The student has used a variety of browns to create a realistic effect, resulting in a very lifelike image.

 Portrait by Amor Ferguson